 Programs & Opportunities

-D-Lab challenges and inspires talented students to use their math, science, engineering, social science, and business skills to tackle global poverty issues.
+- Courses: D-Lab challenges and inspires talented students to use their math, science, engineering, social science, and business skills to tackle global poverty issues.
 D-Lab’s 20+ MIT courses include design courses as well as courses that cover the principles of creativity, collaborative design, cross-cultural dialogue, supply chain management, and business venture development.
 Many courses provide an option for fieldwork.

-D-Lab’s research groups include Agriculture & Water, Biomass Fuels & Cookstoves, Developing World Mobility, Off-Grid Energy, Mobile Technology, Local Innovation and Development, and Lean Research.
+- Research: D-Lab’s research groups include Agriculture & Water, Biomass Fuels & Cookstoves, Developing World Mobility, Off-Grid Energy, Mobile Technology, Local Innovation and Development, and Lean Research.

-IDIN is building an international network of innovators to design, develop, and disseminate low-cost technologies that alleviate poverty.
+- International Development Innovation Network (IDIN): An international network of innovators to design, develop, and disseminate low-cost technologies that alleviate poverty.
 IDIN holds multiple design summits around the world annually and provides a suite of support to its network of over 600 inventors and social entrepreneurs from more than 50 countries.

-CCB is a methodology that encourages and trains people to make technologies that generate income, improve health and safety, or save labor and time.
+- Creative Capacity Building: A methodology that encourages and trains people to make technologies that generate income, improve health and safety, or save labor and time.
 At present, there are three main approaches to D-Lab’s implementation of Creative Capacity Building: Village-level Training; Community Innovation Centers; and the International Development Design Summit.

-The D-Lab workshop, the heart and soul of D-Lab, is a place for D-Lab students, fellows, innovators-in-residence, and others to bring technologies for the developing world to life.
+- Workshop: The D-Lab workshop, the heart and soul of D-Lab, is a place for D-Lab students, fellows, innovators-in-residence, and others to bring technologies for the developing world to life.
 The workshop includes a large collection of hand and power tools, steel fabrication and welding tools, an open shop with multiple workbenches, and a dedicated wood shop and long-term projects room.